 The difference is large.
 “List / extract” triggers the retrieval-and-citation route; “analyze” triggers the summarize-and-smooth route.

-Step 2: Require quote + page per evidence point
+Step 2: Require a quote and page per evidence point

 Universal template: